Isaac-Ndirangu-Muturi-749/Maze-Project---3D-Game-Using-Raycasting/README.md

 - **SDL2**: A cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware.
 - **SDL2_image**: An extension library that enables loading and saving images in various formats.

+### Introducing SDL2 and Raycasting for Understanding

+`Simple DirectMedia Layer (SDL)` is a cross-platform software development library designed to provide a hardware abstraction layer for computer multimedia hardware components.
+Software developers can use it to write high-performance computer games and other multimedia applications that can run on many operating systems such as Android, iOS, Linux, macOS, and Windows.
+SDL manages video, audio, input devices, CD-ROM, threads, shared object loading, networking and timers.

+- **SDL2**: SDL2 is a powerful library that simplifies the process of creating graphical applications.
+It provides functions for handling windows, rendering graphics, and capturing user input.
+- **Raycasting**: Raycasting is a rendering technique used to create a 3D perspective effect in 2D environments.
+It involves casting rays from the player's viewpoint and calculating intersections with objects in the scene to determine what is visible.

 ### Installing Libraries and Compiling Guide
 Before compiling the project, make sure you have SDL2 and SDL2_image installed on your system.
 You can install them using your package manager: